 Take some natural collections like seashells, dried plants, pine cones and acorns, and display them around the house on shelves, tables and on top of small cupboards.
 They will look good around the house and they are biodegradable, unlike the plastics and manufactured goods which most artificial decorations are made of.

 2. Natural fabrics for curtains

 Many curtains that are sold nowadays are made of petroleum-based products like nylon and polyester.
 Petroleum is an unsustainable resource, and the manufacturing process takes a lot of energy, much more than conventional cotton.
 What’s more, these products aren’t biodegradable.
-Natural fibre curtains look just as good or even better than polyester or nylon so do the environment a favour and use natural fabrics for curtains instead.
+Natural fiber curtains look just as good or even better than polyester or nylon so do the environment a favour and use natural fabrics for curtains instead.

-You probably have some bits and bobs around your house, like car keys, coins, pencils and pens, which you do not want ‘on display’.
+You probably have some bits and bobs around your house, like car keys, coins, pencils, and pens, which you do not want ‘on display’.
 So how can you store these nick-knacks without investing in a new piece of furniture?
 Fear not, you can make your own simple storage space.
 Stash bags, baskets, or bowls can look lovely on a table, sideboard or cabinet, and they can be used in every room in a house.
-What ’s more, these storage solutions aren’t just functional, they are eco friendly and stylish as well.
+What ’s more, these storage solutions aren’t just functional, they are eco-friendly and stylish as well.

 Instead of buying some new furniture, you can simply re-upholster and rejuvenate your old one.
 Put some bright new coverings on your sofa, replace your old cushion covers, put a fresh coat of paint on your tables and chairs.
 That way you breathe new life into your furniture and reduce unnecessary waste.

 If you are thinking of getting new flooring, consider installing something eco-friendly like reclaimed wood, cork or even bamboo.
 Wooden floor finishing can match the style of any house furniture, and they look awesome too.